HendrikStrobelt/LSTMVis/docs/chapter/tools.md

 ## Tools

-LSTMVis comes with some data tools that allow enriching the experience.
+LSTMVis comes with some data manipulation tools that should ease your life.
 All the tools can be found in the `tools/` folder.

 ### Create a Search Index